thatswhatsimonsaid/MisspecifiedModels-Inference/README.md

 ### Sachs and Warner (1997) dataset

 The dataset was obtained from https://www.bristol.ac.uk/Depts/Economics/Growth/sachs.htm.
 This is locally available in the `data/SachsWarner` directory under `sachs.csv`.
 Note that the website refers the reader to a more recent data set at Harvard's Center for International Development (CID).
-However, when contacting CID and Harvard Dataverse, they were unaware of any data set from their 1997 people.
+However, when contacting CID and Harvard Dataverse, they were unaware of any data set from their 1997 paper.

 The data from Sachs and Warner (1995), available on Harvard Dataverse, should not be confused with the 1997 dataset used in this report.